nifey/VerilogViz/Readme.md

 ## What works now
 - Can render the main module (from the filename) as a rectangle and show the input and output ports
 - Can render some basic primitive gates
+- Arrange the instances and primitive gates in a level order

 ![Gates](tests/mux.png)